BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 This simple mod improves the spawn rate for Muscles, a unique Bruiser who appears in Thousand Cuts.
 He will be fairly likely to appear during a full playthrough of the level.

+### My Kingdom for a Wand Unlocker

+Removes the kill restrictions for your targets during the Dragon Keep DLC mission "My Kingdom for a Wand."
+No more repeadedly trying to get that crit kill on the Orc and having Cloud Kill finish him off instead!

 ### No Crushers in Lair of Infinite Agony